Control.Invoke Method (Delegate, Object)

 An array of objects to pass as arguments to the specified method.
-This parameter can be a null reference (Nothing in Visual Basic) if the method takes no arguments.
+This parameter can be null if the method takes no arguments.

 Return ValueType: System.Object

-An Object that contains the return value from the delegate being invoked, or a null reference (Nothing in Visual Basic) if the delegate has no return value.
+An Object that contains the return value from the delegate being invoked, or null if the delegate has no return value.

 Delegates are similar to function pointers in C or C++ languages.
 Delegates encapsulate a reference to a method inside a delegate object.
 The delegate object can then be passed to code that calls the referenced method, and the method to be invoked can be unknown at compile time.
 Unlike function pointers in C or C++, delegates are object-oriented, type-safe, and more secure.